AlbertoDroid/NooroProject/README.md

 #Time Spent: A little over 5hrs

-#Thigs I would have done with more time
+#Things I would have done with more time
 1. Get UI closer to Figma designs
 2. Better error handling (case by case)
 3. Support for landscape mode